LeD3F/dots/README.md

 LightDM WebKit2 Theme - https://github.com/Litarvan/lightdm-webkit-theme-litarvan

-Files with pywal in the end are for usage with Pywal
+Files with pywal at the end are for usage with Pywal

 # i3